gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 ## Phase 6: Add an image

 Add a new section.
-Add a new header that labels this is the image section.
+Add a new header that labels this as the image section.
 Add a paragraph.
 Now, in the paragraph, add an **image element** (`img`) that has a source attribute named "src" to which you assign the URL of the image that you want to see.
 Here's a list of URLs from which you can choose.